JosephEoff/josepheoff.github.io/_posts/2025-03-12-knifehandle.md

 I cut a piece of oak about as long as I felt the handle needed to be - an inch or two longer than the original.
 The scrap was already about the right width and height to fit comfortably in hand.

-The original idea was to pin the blad in the handle using the existing hole.
+The original idea was to pin the blade in the handle using the existing hole.
 It was larger than the brass rod scrap I had at hand to make the pins from, so I ended up drilling two smaller (4mm) holes in the tang to match the brass pins.

 |Fitting a pin|
 |-------------|